02 Jul Sexually Abused at a Sleepover

 He doesn’t smile, his personality has been altered because of this with guilt and shame he cannot deal with.
 Honestly over the past year or better I’ve noticed him withdrawing, not smiling, just not being his normal joyful self.
 We hurt, we are angry.”

-There are three things that stand out to me from this story:
+Each family has to make its own determination, but there are three things that stand out to me from this story:

-(1) Doorways to pornography are everywhere.
+(1) Doorways to pornography are everywhere. [especially at sleepovers]

 One of the steps I invite parents to take is to make a list of all of the doorways available to their family members.
 This includes Starbucks, Grandma’s house, McDonalds, your home, school, church, the neighbor’s house, etc.